Boyiritushar/tutedude-ass-5/README.md

 Code 2: Student Marks Lookup (Version 2 – Duplicate)
 Description:
-This is a duplicate of Code 1, performing the same function:
+This is a duplicate of Code 1, performing the same function :

 Takes a student’s name as input and looks up their marks in a predefined dictionary.